IntellexApps/blcheck/README.md

 blcheck [options] <domain\_or\_IP>

 Supplied domain must be full qualified domain name.
 If the IP is supplied, the PTR check cannot be executed and will be skipped.

+-l file     Load blacklists from file, separated by space or new line
+-c          Warn if the top level domain of the blacklist has expired
 -v          Verbose mode, can be used multiple times (up to -vvv)
 -q          Quiet modem with absolutely no output (useful for scripts)
 -p          Plain text output (no coloring, no interactive status)